suffolklibraries/lgc/content/collections/events/poster-design-06-06.md

     content:
       -
         type: text
+        text: 'As a group we will discuss the importance of poster design which elements are important and how best to represent the group through the design of the poster.
+Following the session Max will take the discussions and designs and use these to create a poster especially for the group.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
         text: 'Haverhill Carers Group Family Carers group has been formed and is run by family carers or those with caring experience who understand the challenges of caring for a loved one.
 The group provides opportunity to meet with other carers to share friendship, experiences and discussion in a welcoming and friendly environment.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The group meet on 4th Thursday of each month 1-3pm for a regular carers support group and Suffolk Artlink will be running additional creative sessions to allow the group meet for specially programmed creative sessions.'
+        text: 'The group meet on 4th Thursday of each month 1-3pm for a regular carers support group and Suffolk Artlink will be running additional creative sessions to allow the group meet for specially programmed creative session.'
   -
     type: paragraph
     content: